mehonal/flasky-notes/readme.md

 - Improving Markdown Support
 - Add Support for Categories

+# Noted Issues

+- There may be issues in relation to categories - or category reassignment in general.

 # Compatibility

 Flasky Notes has been tested primarily on Ubuntu using a Firefox browser, but should be compatible with all devices and operating systems that can run a browser that is up-to-date.